-Stocking a pantry is a vital part of being a homemaker.
+Whether you are new to cooking, homemaking or cooking from scratch, stocking a pantry is a vital part of being a homemaker.
 I know it can be overwhelming to keep up with as well.
-Especially if you are trying to cook the meals in a from scratch manner.
-Whether you eat whole foods or just simply trying to cook more at home, these staples help me keep meals on the table.
-They are my go to items when shopping and ones that I always keep a steady supply of.
+Especially if you are trying to cook all the meals from-scratch.
+Whether you eat whole foods or just simply want to try to cook at home more often.
+These staples help me keep meals on the table.
+They are my go-to items when shopping and ones that I always keep a steady supply of.

-Beans– Beans, lentils, split peas, three bean soups, garbanzo, white and pinto.
-Are just some of the dried beans that are great to keep on hand.
+Beans– Beans, lentils, split peas, three bean soups, garbanzo, white, and pinto.
+These are just some of the dried beans that are great to keep on hand.
 I keep both dried and canned beans in my pantry.
 We make anything from soups to hummus to refried beans just having these stocked.

 Sweeteners– I keep organic unrefined sugar, brown sugar, raw honey, maple syrup and organic powdered sugar on hand.

 Dried Fruit- I like to keep various dried fruit on hand.
 Things like cranberries, raisins, dried apricots and even cherries.
 These are great for snacking but baking with them is quite handy.
 Recipes like these low sugar orange cranberry scones are nice to make from pantry staples.